 There are just two types of cards: Things and Descriptions.
 Each player takes turns being the judge and pulling the next Description card.
 The other players try to pick, from the cards in their hands, the Things they feel best match that Description—in the eyes of the judge.
 So it helps to know your judges a little better, too.

 You have to collect a certain number of Description cards to win the game – it depends on how many players you have (more players = less cards needed to win).
 And with so many cards and possibilities, it’s never, EVER the same game twice.”

 How to Make Your Own Apples to Apples Game

-Objective: To have the most Description Cards at the end of the game.
-(But, really it’s to laugh and have fun!)
+To have the most Description Cards at the end of the game.
+(But, really the point is to laugh and have fun!)

-Supplies: To play one round, which takes about 15-30 minutes depending on your group size, you’ll need…
+To play one game, which takes about 15-30 minutes depending on your group size, you’ll need…

 - Enough small pieces of scrap paper (about post-it note size) for each person to have about 20 pieces